The Smurfette: The Smurfette

 The last straw is when Smurfette forces Poet Smurf to open the dam for her, just so she could see the water spurting.
 The dam gets stuck open and the village is flooded.
 Even after the dam is sealed back up, the village is in a disastrous state.
 When Papa Smurf discovers that Smurfette is indirectly responsible, he tells her that she has only brought trouble.
 Furious, Smurfette tells them all that she shall then go back to Gargamel.
 After hearing this, Papa Smurf orders her arrested and places her on trial.

 The trial proves to be quite biased, most of the Smurfs supporting Smurfette's innocence.
 Jokey Smurf (who is Smurfette's attorney) reminds them that she has been able to seduce the Smurfs because of Papa Smurf, who made her attractive.
 Smurfette is eventually declared not guilty.

-Smurfette cannot stand the Smurfs fighting each other for her anymore, so she leaves the village indefinitely, leaving a message saying that she will be back one day (which she eventually does).
+Smurfette cannot stand the Smurfs fighting each other for her anymore.
+As such, she leaves the village indefinitely, leaving a message saying that she will be back one day (which she eventually does).

 Although they are saddened by the event, Papa Smurf cheers them up by telling that they should get revenge on Gargamel and give him a taste of his own medicine: they create a fat ugly human woman out of clay (as Gargamel did with Smurfette) and send her to his house, where she desperately asks him for shelter, speaking in Smurf talk.
 The story ends with Gargamel running away from her, grumbling that he shall take vengeance.